 After only six weeks at the helm, Dr. Ramsey was invited to speak at New York City Mayor Bill de Blasio’s press conference, where the single largest grant in Medgar Evers College’s history was announced.
-The $20 million commitment was developed by Dr. Ramsey and members of her team in response to a call for proposals as part of New York City’s Juneteenth Economic Justice Plan.
-The award includes full scholarships for freshmen and transfer students as well as the comprehensive Brooklyn Recovery Corps program, which provides participating students with experiential learning opportunities through paid internships and access to career support while benefiting communities throughout Brooklyn.
+The $20 million commitment was developed by Dr. Ramsey and her team members in response to a call for proposals as part of New York City’s Juneteenth Economic Justice Plan.
+The award includes full scholarships for freshmen and transfer students and the comprehensive Brooklyn Recovery Corps program, which provides participating students with experiential learning opportunities through paid internships and access to career support while benefiting communities throughout Brooklyn.
 Inside Higher Ed published an in-depth article on how the funds will positively impact Medgar Evers College students.

 Globally, Dr. Ramsey was one of four provosts in the American Association of State Colleges and Universities (AASCU) delegation to Liberia, where she served in an education advisory capacity to the country’s leader, President Ellen Johnson Sirleaf.
 In Nigeria, Dr. Ramsey was critical to the success of a biotechnology training partnership between Godfrey Okoye University (GOU) in Enugu and Bowie State University.

 A biologist by training, Dr. Ramsey has a research interest in the biological activity of plants used in folklore, has collected 110 species of agave in the Sonoran Desert, and has traveled a 450-mile span of highway collecting Sapium sebiferum (popcorn tree) leaves in the southeastern United States.
-Dr. Ramsey earned a Master of Science in Botany from Howard University, a Master of Arts in Biology from Harvard University, and a PhD in Biology from Georgetown University.
-Dr. Ramsey received her undergraduate degree from Norfolk State University, where she earned a Bachelor of Science in Biology Education.
+Dr. Ramsey earned a Master of Science in Botany from Howard University, a Master of Arts in Biology from Harvard University, and a Ph.D. in Biology from Georgetown University.
+Dr. Ramsey received her undergraduate degree from Norfolk State University, earning a Bachelor of Science in Biology Education.
 She completed executive leadership programs in AASCU’s Millennium Leadership Initiative (MLI), Harvard’s Institute for Educational Management (IEM), and the CIVIC Leadership Institute.

-Dr. Ramsey is married to Dr. Roscoe Ramsey, Jr., a physician and an ordained minister.
+Dr. Ramsey is married to Dr. Roscoe Ramsey, Jr., a physician, and an ordained minister.

 ABOUT INTERIM PRESIDENT DR. DENISE B. MAYBANK